2 Corinthians 3

 2 Corinthians 3:1-3Ye Are Our Epistle

 The Corinthians are not merely Paul's letter of recommendation; they are Christ's letter, ministered by him.
 Their changed lives spell out the message of the Gospel.
-They are not read in the sense of being scrutinized; they are read the way you read a proclamation posted in the city square.
+They are read the way you read a proclamation posted in the city square.
 Their lives publicly declare what Christ has done.

-The “fleshy tables of the heart” is not a crude phrase.
-It is exquisitely precise.
-Your heart - your actual, physical, material, embodied self - becomes the writing surface2.
-You are not a spirit walking around in a body; you are embodied soul, and your whole person is claimed and transformed by the Spirit.
+The “fleshy tables of the heart” is exquisitely precise.
+Your heart - your actual, physical, material, embodied self - becomes the writing surface.
+You are embodied soul, your whole person claimed and transformed by the Spirit.

 2 Corinthians 3:4-6Our Sufficiency Is of God

 This is the hinge of the passage.
-Paul states it baldly: we are not sufficient.
-Not in ourselves.
-The sentence does not end there.
-The sufficiency comes from God.
-This is not false humility; it is theological precision.
+Paul states it baldly: we are not sufficient in ourselves; our sufficiency comes from God.
+This is theological precision.
 To claim sufficiency in yourself is to be a fool or a liar.
 To claim it of God is to be wise.

 The contrast is total.
 The letter (gramma) is fixed, external, written, demanding.
 The spirit (pneuma) is alive, internal, transformative, empowering.
 You cannot live under both at once.
 To rest your hope on your own capacity to keep the letter is to rest on death.
 To rest it on the Spirit is to rest on a Living Power.